rsuchecki/NextflowBioInfoSummer2021/README.md

-# Notes for Nextflow tutorail at BioInfoSummer2021
+# Notes for Nextflow tutorial at BioInfoSummer2021

 ## Hello world example